Individual Representation in Approval-Based Committee Voting

 \section{Individual Representation}

 In this section, we define the main concept of this paper: individual representation.
-This notion builds on the idea of (semi-)strong justified representation defined by \citet{ABC+16a} and the notion of individual fairness in clustering as defined by \citet{clust-fair-2020}.
+This notion builds on the idea of (semi-)strong justified representation as defined by \citet{ABC+16a} and the notion of individual fairness in clustering as defined by \citet{clust-fair-2020}.

-Similarly to the proportionality notions defined above, we assume that a voter $i\in \N$ deserves some representation in an ABC election if $i$ can find enough other voters who all approve a subset of candidates in common.
-This follows the rationale that everyone in a group of voters that makes up a sizable part of the electorate and can come to an agreement on how (part of) the committee ought to be filled, should be represented accordingly.
+Similarly to the proportionality notions defined in \Cref{sec:prelim}, we assume that a voter deserves some representation in an ABC election if she can find enough other voters who all approve a subset of candidates in common.
+This follows the rationale that every member of a group of voters that \textit{(i)} makes up a sizable part of the electorate and \textit{(ii)} can come to an agreement on how (part of) the committee ought to be filled, should be represented accordingly.

 Given an ABC election $(A,k)$, we determine the number of seats that voter $i \in N$ can justifiably demand as